 6) Use Social Proof to Influence Purchase Decisions

 A real-life experiment suggests that group influence deeply impacts an individual’s decision-making process.
-This phenomenon is called social proof and a lot of ecommerce companies are using this strategy to influence the purchase decisions of consumers and turn hesitant customers into confident buyers.
+This phenomenon is called social proof, and a lot of eCommerce companies are using this strategy to influence consumers’ purchase decisions and turn hesitant customers into confident buyers.

-Here’s the thing – if you can create an impression that a lot of people who are similar to your customers are buying your product, there’s a strong likelihood they will want to buy your product too.
+Here’s the thing – if you can create an impression that many people who are similar to your customers are buying your product, there’s a strong likelihood they will want to buy your product too.

-If you’re thinking how social proof can help you personalize, the possibilities are endless!
-You can use social proof to evoke a feeling of identity amongst customers and also make direct reference to the geo-location.
+If you’re thinking of how social proof can help you personalize, the possibilities are endless!
+You can use social proof to evoke a feeling of identity amongst customers and directly reference the geo-location.

 For example, if a customer is from Los Angeles, you can create a relatable outlet for him by displaying that “150 people from Los Angeles are viewing this product.”

-Shop Direct drove a 2.7 per cent uplift in its sales to conversion rate after adding social proof messaging to its websites.
-Using targeting techniques, the site drove traffic to select products that each shopper might like and also added social proofing to it to create personalized suggestions.
+Shop Direct drove a 2.7 percent uplift in its sales to conversion rate after adding social proof messaging to its websites.
+Using targeting techniques, the site drove traffic to select products that each shopper might like and added social proof to create personalized suggestions.

-In their case, social proofing has also helped to make the online shopping experience a non-solitary one, by validating the shopper’s preferences with what is happening in the social world.
+In their case, social proofing has also helped make the online shopping experience a non-solitary one by validating the shopper’s preferences with what is happening in the social world.